Circular business models create enormous value for companies and the planet.

 Circular business models fundamentally transform the relationship between value creation and resource consumption.

-“Circular business models like product-as-a-service, remanufacturing, and take-back programs don't just reduce waste, they fundamentally rewire how companies create value, transforming one-time transactions into continuous relationships and end-of-life liabilities into profitable resource streams”.
+“Circular business models like product-as-a-service, remanufacturing, and take-back programmes don't just reduce waste, they fundamentally rewire how companies create value, transforming one-time transactions into continuous relationships and end-of-life liabilities into profitable resource streams”.

 Scott Lane, Lead Auditor, Speeki